Zsuark/zsuark.github.io/comment-policy.md

 Many of us think and feel differently.
 Let's be dignified for ourselves by being respectful, friendly and encouraging.

-The Zsuark blogsite was not created to directly earn money from advertising or sales on this blogsite.
+The Zsuark blogsite was not created to directly earn money from advertising or sales.
 Please do not directly advertise or promote here.
 If you make reference to a resource on another site, that is fine - and the better the quality and pertinency the better.
 Promoting another site, not so cool.
 References from free-to-access sites should be used.
 Only when there is little to no other option redily available should references to a site protected by a paywall be made.

 ## Example appropriate behaviour